fluthjs/fluth-doc/docs/en/guide/introduce.md

 // resolve 3
 ```

-Compared to other stream programming libraries, fluth focuses more on process handling in asynchronous scenarios.
-With `fluth`, you can easily organize asynchronous logic in a stream-like manner, making the code's semantics and timing clearer.
+Compared to other streaming programming libraries, fluth focuses more on handling asynchronous workflow scenarios.
+With `fluth`, you can easily organize asynchronous logic in a streaming way, making code semantics and timing more clear.

 ## Applicable Scenarios

-The original intention of `fluth` is to solve reactive asynchronous programming problems.
+`fluth` was created to solve reactive asynchronous programming problems.

-In reactive programming, asynchronous operations often modify reactive data, and business code typically handles asynchronous logic by listening to data changes.
+In reactive programming, asynchronous operations often modify reactive data, and business code handles asynchronous logic by listening to data changes.
 However, organizing code by listening to data changes brings two problems: 1.
-Difficulty in reading, 2.
-Chaotic timing.
+Difficult to read, 2.
+Timing chaos.

 Listening to data lacks semantics and loses context, making code difficult to read.
 Even simple business code becomes increasingly costly to maintain.
-The asynchronous process timing in complex businesses is also very complicated, and the method of listening to data changes makes controlling timing difficult.
+The timing of asynchronous workflows in complex business logic is also very complex, and controlling timing becomes difficult when listening to data changes.

 `promise` can actually solve these two problems well.
-Handling each step in `then` means there's a line connecting all the logic, and any node can be semantically named, making it very easy to read the code and organize the logic.
-Since each piece of logic is processed from top to bottom, another benefit of serial processing is simple timing management.
+Putting each step of processing in `then` means there is a line connecting all the logic together.
+Any node can be semantically named, making it very easy to read code and organize logic.
+Since each piece of logic is processed serially from top to bottom, another benefit is simple timing management.

 However, `promise` can only execute once and cannot be stopped midway. `fluth` solves these problems of `promise`.
-You can think of `fluth` as a `promise` stream that can continuously publish data, and any `then` node in the middle can subscribe to upstream data and also unsubscribe.
+You can think of `fluth` as a `promise` stream that can continuously publish data.
+Any `then` node in the middle can subscribe to upstream data and can also unsubscribe.

-After adopting `fluth`, the original web-like reactive logic becomes traceable stream logic:
+After adopting `fluth`, the original web-like reactive logic becomes traceable streaming logic:

 ![image](/structure.drawio.png)

 ## Comparison with rxjs

-[rxjs](https://rxjs.dev/) is the current mainstream stream programming library.
-Compared to `fluth`, there are two obvious differences:
+[rxjs](https://rxjs.dev/) is the current mainstream streaming programming library.
+Compared with `fluth`, there are two obvious differences:

-1. `fluth` is very easy to get started with; if you know how to use `promise`, you can use it
+1. `fluth` is very easy to get started with - if you know how to use `promise`, you can use it
 2. `rxjs` has more powerful capabilities in data processing, while `fluth` focuses more on observer orchestration:
    - `rxjs` has rich `operators` to implement powerful data processing capabilities, but `observers` are concurrent
    - `fluth` is based on `promise` and is better at orchestrating `observers`